For more tips and advice about CELTA, click here.

 Keeping Boardwork Neat

 Look at the boardwork examples below.
 All are from the exact same lesson, but conducted by different teachers.
-How each be improved?
+How can each be improved?
 Are there any positives to each one.

 The top-left example shows a clear lack of planning.
 The new language was added at random.
 Consequently the game scoring was added in the only space available.
 Homework is in the bottom right, which is not necessarily a problem, although it would be more visible in the top right.